mkmadd/moviewebsite/README.md

    the image goes opaque and the movie's storyline appears.

+Structurally, the main.py file contains the movie object definitions and
+routing code.  media.py contains the movie class for the model definition.
-Structurally, the string variables in the fresh_tomatoes.py file that held
+The string variables in the fresh_tomatoes.py file that held the html, css,
-the html, css, and javascript were broken out into separate files.
-The html
+and javascript were broken out into separate files.
+The html was broken into
-was broken into main, header, movie_tile, and movie templates and moved to a
+main, header, movie_tile, and movie templates and moved to a views directory.
-views directory.
-The css and javascript files were placed in a static
+The css and javascript files were placed in a static directory.
-directory.
+(bottle.py contains the entirety of the bottle micro web framework, here
+because it needs to be uploaded with the rest since GAE does not provide it.)